 You cannot, for example, lose 35 pounds today – or even this week.
 But you can choose to go for a twenty-minute walk, today and every day.

-Once that has turned into a habit you barely even think about, add some other small step toward your ‘big goal’ of losing thirty-five pounds.
+Once that has turned into a habit, add some other small step toward your ‘big goal’ of losing thirty-five pounds.
 Like drinking a really delicious herb tea instead of a coffee with double cream, double sugar (or reducing it to a regular coffee).

 Each of these small steps adds up and if you don’t allow yourself to obsess about your daily progress and just keep moving forward, you may find yourself suddenly close to your goal.
 And that is the most motivating inspiration of all.